AdobeDocs/analytics-platform.en/help/guided-analysis/types/active.md

 ---
 # [!UICONTROL Active] view

-The **[!UICONTROL Active]** view provides insights around the growth and acquisition of users over a specific period.
+The **[!UICONTROL Active]** view provides insights into the growth and acquisition of users over a specific period.
 The horizontal axis is a time interval, while the vertical axis is a measurement of users.
 Users are split into four categories:

 * **[!UICONTROL New]**: The user was active during the current period, but not previously.
-See how far that the analysis looks back by hovering over '[!UICONTROL New users]' in the chart legend.
+See how far that the analysis looks back by hovering over _[!UICONTROL New users]_ in the chart legend.
 The lookback range is dynamically determined based on the selected date range and interval.
 * **[!UICONTROL Repeat]**: The user was active in the current and immediately previous period.
 * **[!UICONTROL Return]**: The user was active in the current period and not active in the immediately previous period, but were formerly active at some point.
-See how far that the analysis looks back by hovering over '[!UICONTROL Return users]' in the chart legend.
+See how far that the analysis looks back by hovering over _[!UICONTROL Return users]_ in the chart legend.
 The lookback range is dynamically determined based on the selected date range and interval.
 * **[!UICONTROL Dormant]**: The user was active in the immediately previous period, but is not active in the current period.
 Dormant users do not count toward the total number of active users.

 All active users (new + repeat + return) appear as a shade of teal above the horizontal axis, while all dormant users appear in orange below the horizontal axis.